Arbitrary-arity Tree Automata and QCTL: Application to

 \subsection{From \AAPTA to \MSO}

-Expressing acceptance of some tree~$\Tree$ by some~\nAAPTA~$\Aut$ as an \MSO formula is based on the same techniques as the ones we used for~\QCTL: an~existential (second-order) quantification is used to label every node of~$\Tree$ with a unique state of~$\Aut$; the~rest of the formula checks that the (non-alternating) transition function is fulfilled locally at any node, and that for every infinite \kl{branch} (which we encode using second-order quantification), there is a suffix (this again involves second-order quantification\footnote{Remember that our definition of~\MSO does not include the transitive \emph{successor} relation~$<$ in its signature: it~only allows the non-transitive \emph{direct successor} relation~\Edg.
-This~is why we need second-order quantification to quantify over suffixes. }) along which all nodes are labelled with states of~$\Aut$ whose \kl{priorities} are greater than or equal to some even value that occurs infinitely often along the suffix.
+Expressing acceptance of some tree~$\Tree$ by some~\nAAPTA~$\Aut$ as an \MSO formula is based on the same techniques as the ones we used for~\QCTL: an~existential (second-order) quantification is used to label every node of~$\Tree$ with a unique state of~$\Aut$; the~rest of the formula checks that the root is labeled with the initial state, that the (non-alternating) transition function is fulfilled locally at any node, and that for every infinite \kl{branch} (which we encode using second-order quantification), the parity condition is fulfilled.

 Consider an \nAAPTA $\Aut=\tuple{\State,\state_0,\Trans,\prio}$ over $\Alp=2 ^\AtP$.
 Let~$Q$ be $\{\state_0,\ldots,\state_{n}\}$ and let~$D$ be the set of \kl{priorities} in~$\prio$ (in~the following, we~use~$D_{\geq k}$ to denote the subset of priorities greater than or equal to~$k$).
 Formally, we~define~$\Phi_\Aut$ as: